digorydoo/goigoi/README.md

 If you're using Windows, symbolic links *could* be created (e.g. with Cygwin or PowerShell), but Gradle does not support them, so you'll have to copy kutils sources into the target directory.

+Next, download and install Android Studio.
+In the project's root directory, create a local.properties file with the contents:

+    sdk.dir=/Users/username/Library/Android/sdk

+Replace username with the name of your system user.
+The path refers to the usual location under macOS; if you're using Windows or Linux, change it as appropriate.

-Now you can build the sources with:
+Now you should be able to build the sources with:

     $ ./gradlew build